Long-Listed: 2017 Alberta Readers' Choice Award

 Winner: The First Great Canadian Fable Contest

-His latest novel is Waking Anastasia from Tyche Books.
+His most popular novel (so far) is Waking Anastasia from Tyche Books.
 It's a tale of death, laughter, and love...in that order, made the Long List for the Edmonton Public Library's Alberta Readers' Choice Award, was selected by Kobo for the 2018 Royal Wedding Weekend Promotion, and reached Number 1 on the Calgary Herald's Local Bestseller's List in July 2018.

 His debut novel, the urban fantasy, The Broken Shield, was released on July 21, 2014 on Amazon as a digital book and has reached as high as #10 in Contemporary Fantasy on Amazon.ca.
 It became a available in print in early 2015.
 The Second Edition is now available.

 His published short stories can be found gathered together in The Death of God and Other Stories, and range from lighthearted fantasy to turn-on-the-damned-lights-now horror, and include the story of a bus driver who kills all his passengers, Evil fashion advice, a tale of a dying folk singer's moments teaching Death a love song, and a dark, depressing view of the near future of reality TV and child-rearing.